 As the field of RNAi therapeutics is maturing, patent applications are being fully processed by national patent offices around the world.
 There is uncertainty about which patents will issue, and, if they do, as to when, to whom, and with what claims.
 It is likely that there will be significant litigation and other proceedings, such as interference, re-examination and opposition proceedings, as well as inter partes and post-grant review proceedings introduced by provisions of the AIA, which became available to third party challengers on September 16, 2012, in various patent offices relating to patent rights in the RNAi field.
 In addition, third parties may challenge the validity of our patents.
 For example, a third party has filed an opposition in the European Patent Office, or EPO, against our owned patent EP 2723758, with claims directed to compositions and methods of ANGPTL3, arguing that the granted claims are invalid.
+An oral hearing was held at the EPO on February 17, 2021, where the patent was revoked.
+A notice of appeal of the EPO's decision was filed on June 23, 2021.
 We expect that additional oppositions will be filed in the EPO and elsewhere, and other challenges will be raised relating to other patents and patent applications in our portfolio.
 In many cases, the possibility of appeal exists for either us or our opponents, and it may be years before final, unappealable rulings are made with respect to these patents in certain jurisdictions.
 The timing and outcome of these and other proceedings is uncertain and may adversely affect our business if we are not successful in defending the patentability and scope of our pending and issued patent claims.
 Even if our rights are not directly challenged, disputes could lead to the weakening of our intellectual property rights.
-Our defense against any attempt by third parties to circumvent or invalidate our intellectual property rights could be costly to us, could require significant time and attention of our management and could have a material adverse effect on our business and our ability to successfully compete in the field of RNAi.
+Our defense against any attempt by third parties to circumvent or invalidate our intellectual property rights could be costly to us, could require significant time and attention of our management and could have a material adverse effec